jimktrains/prrplsattiny20/README.md

 but so far it doesn't appear to be a noticeable issue.

 The limited brightness is a potential problem, but I'm going to try up the effective PWM duty cycle.
-If each light is updated sequentually at the frequency at which the RX pin is sampled spread over the 7 lights -- currently 1200Hz with a 1/7 (14%) duty cycle.
+If each light is updated sequentially at the frequency at which the RX pin is sampled spread over the 7 lights -- currently 1200Hz with a 1/7 (14%) duty cycle.
 Because the LEDs are charliplexed I am limited in which LEDs I could turn on simultaneously.